-It is imperative that the Chief in Council develop detailed record-keeping policies and procedures to be followed by the housing committee and housing authority which are in keeping with generally accepted accounting practices and good governance principles (i.e. financial audits should be performed at least once annually by a registered independent accountant, and audit findings should be made available to the community, etc.).
+It is imperative that the Chief in Council develop detailed record-keeping policies and procedures to be followed by the Housing Authority which are in keeping with generally accepted accounting practices and good governance principles (i.e. financial audits should be performed at least once annually by a registered independent accountant, and audit findings should be made available to the community, etc.) and provincial legislation governing corporate record-keeping.
 Policies and procedural guidelines must also be established to govern spending authority (e.g. when can the housing committee authorize expenditures and when must expenditures be approved by Chief in Council), purchasing of goods and services (provincial legislation should be consulted to determine when projects must be tendered and how, or if a simple contract is sufficient), annual budgeting, and, as previously discussed, guidelines for calculating rent/ housing payments.
-This is important not only to ensure accountability of the housing committee and housing authority to the Chief in Council, but also to ensure accountability of the Chief in Council, housing committee, and housing authority to the community which they serve.
+This is important not only to ensure accountability of the Housing Authority to the Chief in Council, but also to ensure accountability of the Chief in Council and Housing Authority to the community which they serve.